- Home

 Grade 6-8

 View on concept mapUsing algebraic expressions and equations to represent and analyze mathematical relationships and real-world situations.
-The bridge between word problems and mathematical solutions.
+Algebraic representation lets us translate real-world problems into mathematical language that can be manipulated and solved.

 Definition